jymchng/typenum-consts/README.md

 # (WIP) typenum-consts

-Procedural macro that takes a literal integer and converts it to a `typenum::Unsigned` type-level unsigned integer.
+Procedural macro that takes a literal integer and converts it to a `typenum::Unsigned` / `typenum::ToInt` type-level positive/negative/unsigned integer.

 ## Examples